Most varieties of Auricula are easy to grow and are frost hardy.

-Once rooted; pot on into 75mm (3") of the same compost mix described above.
+Once rooted; pot offsets into 75mm (3") of the same compost mix described above.

 Do not be tempted to use larger pots at this stage.

-Week 8: Sow commercial seed on the surface of the compost, covering the tray with a sheet of glass or by placing in a plastic bag, and germinate at a temperature of around 18°C (65°F)
+Sow commercial seed on the surface of the compost, covering the tray with a sheet of glass or by placing it in a plastic bag, and germinate the seeds at a temperature of around 18°C (65°F)